 Oil is less dense than water, so it can float to the top.
 Generally, natural gas is much less dense than crude oil.
 Oil has a specific gravity of 0.85 g/cm 3, while natural gas has a specific density of about 0.55 g/cm 3.
 Gravity separation uses these differences in material to separate out different products found in one single stream into different streams that are distinct from each other, using mainly gravitational forces.

 Process equipment companies in the oil and natural gas industry use a number of equipment units designed to separate, or "separate," crude oil from fluids involved in the production of oil.
 Oil and gas separation is done by physical means, not chemical means.
 The separation units are designed to accommodate an operating pressure range of 5-700 pounds per square inch (psi) that the fluids are under at the time of separation.

 A separator is a vessel in which a mixture of fluids that are not soluble in each other are segregated from one another.

 In the oilfield, separators are used to segregate gas from liquid; or one liquid, such as crude oil, from another liquid, such as water.

 There are more separators on oil and gas locations or process facilities than any other type of process equipment.
 Sometimes they are called scrubbers, slug catchers, FWKO’s, centrifuges, and many other names.

-Regardless of what the vessel is called, the function is to segregate two or more fluids, usually gas and liquids.
+Regardless of what the vessel is called, the function is to segregate two or more fluids (like when using shaker screens), usually gas and liquids.